fatiando-data/alps-gps-velocity/README.md

 | Original license | [CC-BY-3.0](https://doi.org/10.1594/PANGAEA.886889) |
 | Processing code | [`prepare.ipynb`](https://nbviewer.org/github/fatiando-data/alps-gps-velocity/blob/main/prepare.ipynb) |

+## Changes made

+> These are the changes made to the original dataset.

+* Combined the data from 3 different files, keeping the 3-component velocities in the Eurasion frame, coordinates, uncertainties, and station ID.
+* Exported to a compressed CSV file.

 ## About this repository

 This is a place to format and prepare the original dataset for use in our